seanwhs/Tutorials/Security/Privacy-Engineering/3-Encryption-and-Access-Control.md

 # Part 3: Field-Level Encryption & Zero-Trust Access Control

-### Why Field-Level Encryption + Zero-Trust?
-Even if the database is breached or a developer makes a mistake, health data must remain protected. **Envelope encryption** + a centralized **policy engine** ensures defense-in-depth.

 ---

+### Why This Part Is Critical
+Even if someone hacks your database or a developer makes a mistake, health data must stay protected.
+**Field-Level Encryption** encrypts each sensitive field individually.
+**Zero-Trust** means "never trust, always verify" — every access decision goes through a central policy engine.

+---

-#### Step 3.1: The Target — Envelope Encryption Library (AES-256-GCM + Google Cloud KMS)
+#### Step 3.1: The Target — Envelope Encryption Library with Google Cloud KMS

-**The Concept**:
+**The Concept (Simple Analogy)**:
-Imagine a small locked box (Data Encryption Key — DEK) inside a big vault (Key Encryption Key — KEK in HSM).
-We encrypt data with the DEK, then wrap the DEK with the KEK.
-The KEK never leaves Google’s hardware.
+You put your secret note in a small locked box (DEK = Data Encryption Key).
+Then you put that box inside a giant bank vault (KEK = Key Encryption Key managed by Google’s hardware).
+We throw away the small key after use.

 **Implementation**:

-First, install the KMS client:
+1. Install the library:
 ```bash
 npm install @google-cloud/kms
 ```

-Create **lib/encryption.ts** (complete production code):
+2. Create **`lib/encryption.ts`** (complete, production-ready code):

 ```ts
 import crypto from 'crypto';